FLOOR AREA HOUSE 191 square metres (including garage)

 CLADDING Weathertex Weathergroove (Woodsman)

-Unless you were a local, you’d never know that behind the street façade of this home, is a leafy-and-lovely view of Grey Lynn park.
+Unless you were a local, you’d never know that behind the street façade of this home, is a leafy-and-lovely view of Grey Lynn park with all day sun.
 Admittedly it looks a little different to its colonial-era neighbours.

 The site is long and skinny (think 40 metres x 11.7 metres wide), but also steep.
 That might seem tricky for building however Box™ design lead Tim Hogarth was excited.
 It presented him with the opportunity to play out an entry sequence, one where the house slowly reveals itself upon pushing open the front door.